Research

 Fitness effects of short random peptides

-*A collaboration with Prof. Dan I. Andersson, Uppsala University and Dr. Roderich Roemhild, IST Austria
+*A collaboration with Dan I. Andersson, Uppsala University and Roderich Roemhild, IST Austria

 The project is aimed to estimate the distribution of fitness effects of random non-coding DNA in microbial cells.
 It is generally assumed that new genes arise through duplication and/or recombination of existing genes.
 Previous experimental work confirmed that new functional genes could arise out of random non-coding DNA.
 In our research we estimate the fitness effects of de-novo transcribed random DNA in E. coli.